Snivo/Greenboy/README.md

 # Greenboy
-An in progress gameboy emulator
+An in progress gameboy emulator currently running on the monogame XNA framework!